Rana-Wahaj/Line-Intersection-Algorithms-A-Comparison-between-Convex-Hull-Algorithms/README.md

 determined whether the selected point should be part of the hull or not.
 Complexity of this algorithm is O(N3)2)

-#Jarvis March: This approach helps deselect the points
+# Jarvis March: This approach helps deselect the points
 by starting with the smallest y-coordinate point and checks for the next point having a counter-clockwise angle with the previous point.
 The final result gives the set of points that should be part of the hull.
 Complexity of this algorithm is O(Nh)

-#3) Graham Scan: Similar to Jarvis March, this approach
+# Graham Scan: Similar to Jarvis March, this approach
 also takes the smallest y-coordinate point as the first point and then points having counter-clockwise angles to the previous point are included in the hull.
 The only difference is that points